datastax/cass-operator/docs/user/README.md

 For racks to act effectively as a fault-containment zone, each rack in the cluster must contain the same number of instances.

+## Scale down

+The `size` parameter on the `CassandraDatacenter` resource can also be decreased to scale down the datacenter by decommissioning nodes evenly on racks.
+The `size` parameter cannot be smaller than the number of racks.

+For a scale down to be successful, the remaining nodes in the cluster must have enough storage capacity to absorb the data from the decommissioned nodes.
+If this requirement is not met, the operator will log error messages displaying the storage capacity requirements.
+The `Valid` condition on the datacenter will be set to `FALSE` in the event of a failed scale down.

+Just like with scaling up, the size should be reduced to a number that can be divided evenly into the number of racks so that they can act effectively as a fault-containment zone.

 ## Change server configuration

 To change the database configuration, update the `CassandraDatacenter` and edit the